Skip to article frontmatterSkip to article content

 });

-When you deploy this recipe, it starts with the default player name, level 10, and score 500.
+When you deploy this pattern, it starts with the default player name, level 10, and score 500.

 Key Takeaways